-I had a few leftover milk chocolate buttons and hazelnuts that weren’t quite enough to pack for deliveries so I took it as the universe willing me to make some homemade Nutella.
+I had a few spare milk chocolate buttons and hazelnuts so I took it as the universe willing me to make some homemade chocolate spread.
 I was hunting for the simplest recipe possible so I didn’t have to buy any extra ingredients and after finding a few basic ones I combined them to create this.

 - 150g Milk Chocolate Buttons ( Substitute for Dark if you’d like a vegan versions)